jake-g00dwin/seecube_sdk_python_wrapper/jetson_instructions.md

 ```

 Next you will need to extract the repository, you can do this using either your
-prefered archiving tool such as Arc, 7zip or your operating systems default.
+preferred archiving tool such as Arc, 7zip or your operating systems default.

 If you are already in your terminal the following command will work if you have
 the `unzip` utility installed.